splunk/public-o11y-docs/gdi/opentelemetry/configure-the-collector.rst

 The Collector can capture logs using Fluentd, but this option is deactivated by default.

-* In Kubernetes, native OTel log collection is supported by default.
+* For Kubernetes, native OpenTelemetry log collection is supported by default.
 See more at :ref:`kubernetes-config-logs`.
-* In Linux and Windows environments, use the Universal Forwarder to send logs to the Splunk platform.
+* For Linux and Windows environments (physical hosts and virtual machines), use the Universal Forwarder to send logs to the Splunk platform.
 See more at :ref:`collector-with-the-uf`.

 .. note:: If you have a Log Observer entitlement or wish to collect logs for the target host, make sure Fluentd is installed and enabled in your Collector instance.